FubuMvcArchive/jquery-continuations/readme.md

 # jQuery.continutions

-### Overview
+## Overview

-jQuery.continuations provides a standarized way of processing Ajax responses via the continuation object.
+jQuery.continuations provides a standarized way of processing Ajax responses via [the Continuation object](https://github.com/DarthFubuMVC/jquery-continuations/wiki/Continuation-object).
 The idea is that for most cases, your server side code will be generated responses that are similar in structure and you want to build a conventional approach to processing those requests.

-### How it works
+## How it works

 jQuery.continuations hooks into jQuery via the $.ajaxSetup method and provides a global success callback.
 The callback that is registered kicks off the
 $.continuations.process pipeline.

-### Processing pipeline
+## Processing pipeline

-The processing pipeline is orchestrated through continuation policies. jQuery.continuations comes with several policies that are registered by default:
+The processing pipeline is orchestrated through [continuation policies](https://github.com/DarthFubuMVC/jquery-continuations/wiki/Continuation-policy). jQuery.continuations comes with several policies that are registered by default:

 **errorPolicy**